nhannguyen95/startup-preparation/elastic-search/notes.md

 ElasticSearch assign every document in an index a **unique ID**, we can also specify that ID.
 Every document also has a **version** number associated with it, this version increases everytime we update the doc.

 Elasticsearch uses REST API to administer the cluster, perform CRUD operations, search etc.

+Each document is added into an index under JSON like format, each field that presents in the JSON is indexed.
+The document can be retrieved/updated as a whole or partially.